-- If bullying is suspected or reported, the incident will be dealt with immediately by the member of staff who has been approached or has witnessed the incident. - A clear account of the incident will be recorded on SIM's and the Anti-Bullying incident sheet needs to be completed and returned to the Anti-Bullying co-ordinator. - Anti-Bullying Co-ordinator will interview all concerned and will record the incident in the bullying log on SIM's system.
-If it is felt that the incident is a safeguarding concern, it will be recorded on "My Concerns" and any appropriate external referrals will take place. - Parents will be kept informed at every stage - Anti-Bullying Co-ordinator will report back to SLT with evidence gathered. - Assistance from the police will be sought where electronic bullying may have led to an offence under the protection from harassment act 1997, the Malicious Communications Act 1988, the Communications Act 2003 and the Public Order Act 1986. - A support package will be put into place for the victim - Appropriate action and support will be put into place for the offender. - All incident to be kept and logged on SIMs.
+- If bullying is suspected or reported, the incident will be dealt with immediately by the member of staff who has been approached or has witnessed the incident. - A clear account of the incident will be recorded and placed on SIM's and message/email sent to the Anti-Bullying Co-ordinator. - Anti-Bullying Co-ordinator will interview all concerned and will record the incident in the bullying log on SIM's system, the incident report will be kept in the student's file but will be placed in the safeguarding records if the incident is considered to be a child protection concern.
+Child protection procedures will then be followed. - Parents will be kept informed - Anti-Bullying Co-ordinator will report back to SLT with evidence gathered. - Assistance from the police will be sought where electronic bullying may have led to an offence under the protection from harassment act 1997, the Malicious Communications Act 1988, the Communications Act 2003 and the Public Order Act 1986. - A support package will be put into place for the victim - Appropriate action and support will be put into place for the offender. - Serious incident log will be completed if necessary.